Proteinuria (protein in the urine)

 Functional proteinuria is observed more often at the age of 20-30 years.
 The concentration of urine protein in functional proteinuria is usually not massive.

 When transient - the release of protein does not exceed 1-2 g / day.
 Stagnant proteinuria is characterized by a decrease in the amount of urine with a high density in the presence of protein 1-2 g / l, sometimes even higher (up to 10 g / day).
-Violation of hemodynamics (ischemic proteinuria) develops as a result of a change in the electrical charge of albumin molecules adsorbed on the pores of the membrane and is accompanied by albuminuria.
+Impaired hemodynamics (ischemic proteinuria) develops as a result of a change in the electrical charge of albumin molecules adsorbed on the pores of the membrane and is accompanied by albuminuria.

 Ischemic proteinuria can occur with cardiac decompensation, congestion, pregnancy.